icecoder/ICErepo/README.md

 Show diffs, push, pull &amp; sync your site with Github repo's.

-While Github does have a fantastic website, mobile app, desktop app and of course bash system, there's no browser based UI I can find to sync your website code with Github repo's.
-That's what ICErepo will ultimately provide.
+While Github has a fantastic website, mobile app, desktop app and of course bash system, there's no web based UI I can find to sync your website code with Github repo's.
+That's what ICErepo provides.

-Originally intended to be a plugin for ICEcoder (https://github.com/mattpass/ICEcoder), I have decided to make it a standalone lib so it can run by itself or easily be integrated into any existing system, such as ICEcoder.
+Originally intended to be a plugin for ICEcoder (https://github.com/mattpass/ICEcoder), I have decided to make it a standalone lib so it can run by itself or easily be integrated into any existing system.

-The aim is a simple UI to allow users to view differences between your server dir's and Github repo's.
+The aim is a simple UI to view diffs between your server dir's and Github repo's.
 This list will consist of new files (those only on server), deleted files (those only on Github) and changed files (files that exist in both places but are different).
 Files that exist in both locations and the same are not shown to keep things minimalist.

 Users can then to pick & choose the files they'd like to commit, provide a commit message and push to Github.
 Those that are only on the server are pushed to Github.
 Those no longer on the server are removed from Github.
 Those that have changed are patched over the top of the existing Github held file.
 As each file is synced by the user to match the server it dissapears from the UI list.